Twasi/twasi-core/README.md

 Twasi-Core is a java maven application.
 Just issue `mvn clean compile assembly:single` to generate your jar file.
 Copy it to an own directory (it will create some files) and issue `java -jar TwasiCore-1.0-SNAPSHOT-jar-with-dependencies.jar` in it.
 It will fail to start (no connection to database), but create a config file (twasi.yml).
 Edit the config files and adapt all values to your needs.
 Learn [here](https://github.com/Twasi/twasi-core/blob/master/docs/DATABASE.MD) how to set up and initialize the database.
 Learn [here](https://github.com/Twasi/twasi-core/blob/master/docs/TWITCH_OAUTH_SETUP.MD) how to set up the authentication with Twitch to use the /auth endpoint.

 ## Download precompiled version
-Late you would find the latest release in the release tab on Github.
+Later you will find the latest release in the release tab on Github.
 Sadly, there are no releases during our instable development version.
 But you can download a snapshot of the latest changes from our artifactory repository [here](https://artifactory.twasi.net/artifactory/list/libs-snapshot-local/net/twasi/TwasiCore/1.0-SNAPSHOT/)